Environmental leaders demand radical action for low-income communities

 “We remain optimistic that we will see the bill brought to a vote this session,” said Priya Mulgaonkar, Resiliency Planner for the NYC Environmental Justice Alliance, in a statement.
 “We just need more folks to call their state electeds to show their support for the bill.”

 The 40 percent reinvestment component of the bill, Mulgaonkar said, “was developed with communities like Hunts Point in mind – communities that not only host an unfair share of noxious infrastructure, but also who have local community leaders that have big visions for local climate solutions.
+Who know where to buy discount drugs.
 The 40% mandate would help projects like low-income community solar projects, waterfront resiliency, community preparedness, and energy efficiency,” along with “local economic development and the creation of good, green jobs that would benefit disadvantaged frontline communities.”

 Mulgaonkar lauded The Point for “its climate resiliency initiatives,” and “local community solar project that would help reduce energy costs for folks in Hunts Point,” all with very “little support from government.”